 We can all agree that making homemade Christmas gifts for adults is more than challenging.
-Usually, its very time consuming too, but this DIY peppermint vodka is so fun and EASY!
+Sometimes, it can be very time-consuming, but this DIY peppermint vodka is so fun and EASY!
 Plus, it’s a budget-friendly gift for anyone on your list too.

-I’m going to teach you exactly how to make peppermint vodka—just follow these steps and you’ll be fine.
+I’m going to teach you exactly how to make peppermint vodka – just follow these steps:

 3-Ingredient DIY Peppermint Vodka

-Secondly, peppermint extract is what gives the vodka that fresh mint taste.
+- Secondly, peppermint extract is what gives the vodka that fresh mint taste.
 Here’s where it’s worth spending a little more money – you want a really good, high-quality extract if possible.
-Look for it in the baking department of most grocery stores, or just grab peppermint extract off Amazon.
+Look for it in the baking department of most grocery stores, or grab some online.

-Lastly, you need vodka of course!
+- Lastly, you have to have vodka, of course!
 Since you’re adding sugar and mint, I don’t really recommend splurging too much on a fancy vodka.
-Just an inexpensive one should be fine!
+An inexpensive one will be fine!

-You can customize as needed, but the peppermint vodka recipes below will show you how to fill 12 half pint-sized mason jars of your very own peppermint vodka drinks.
-You may even have enough left over to have a jar (or 2) for yourself if you’re lucky. 😉
+You can customize as needed, but the peppermint vodka recipes below will show you how to fill 12 half-pint-sized mason jars of your very own peppermint vodka drinks.
+You may even have enough left over to have a jar (or two) for yourself – if you’re lucky!

-In a large stock pot combine water and sugar over medium heat, stirring continually until liquid becomes clear.
-This takes (approximately 5-7 minutes).
+2. In a large stockpot, combine water and sugar over medium heat.
+Stir continually until liquid becomes clear – this takes approximately 5-7 minutes.

-Once the peppermint is mixed in with the sugar water, it’s time to add in the vodka!
-Pour it in then stir the peppermint vodka for 10 seconds or so.
+4. Once the peppermint is mixed in with the sugar water, it’s time to add in the vodka!
+Pour it in, and then stir for 10 seconds or so.
 When it’s all mixed, you can parcel them out to individual jars.

-Pour 8 ounces of liquid into your mason jars and close lids tightly.
-Keep in a dark, cool place for 2 weeks, shaking jars for about 10 seconds every 3 days or so.
+5. Pour 8 ounces of peppermint vodka into your mason jars and close lids tightly.
+Keep in a dark, cool place for 2 weeks, shaking each jar for about 10 seconds every 3 days or so.

 Yes, you could give this gift in a plain mason jar and still make quite the impression.
 However, if you really want to impress your coworkers with a handmade Christmas gift, decorate their jars!

-One of the easiest ways to do this is to simply paint the jar lids.
+One of the easiest ways to do this is to paint the jar lids.
 I did mine with a flat blue paint I had leftover from another project.
-Make sure to only get the paint on the outside and not inside the jar.
+Make sure to only get the paint on the outside and not the inside of the jar.

-I also picked up some plastic animals from the craft store, and spray painted them gold, then glued them on the jar lids to add some glam.
+I also bought some plastic animals figurines online, spray painted them gold and glued them on the jar lids to add some glam.
 Here’s your chance to gift your coworkers with their very own spirit animal. 😛

-Curious what people can actually do with peppermint vodka, besides just take shots?
-Here are a few of my favorite ways to use this yummy DIY!
+Curious what people can actually do with this DIY minty beverage besides take shots?
+Here are a few of my favorite ways to use this peppermint-infused vodka!

 Spiked Hot Chocolate

-If you’re looking for a little extra spirit in your hot chocolate add an ounce or two of peppermint vodka and you won’t be disappointed.
-Use a ratio of 1 ounce of vodka to every 8 ounces of hot chocolate for a great warm cocktail.
+If you’re looking for a little extra spirit in your hot chocolate, add an ounce or two of peppermint vodka, and you won’t be disappointed.
+Use a ratio of 1 ounce of vodka for every 8 ounces of hot chocolate for a great (and warm) treat.
 Marshmallows and/or whipped cream optional!

-For a boozy brunch mix 8 ounces of your favorite coffee with 1 ounce of Kahula and 1 ounce of peppermint vodka.
+For a boozy brunch, mix 8 ounces of your favorite coffee with 1 ounce of Kahlua and 1 ounce of peppermint vodka.
 Try adding a little foamed milk on top to impress your friends. 😉

-Looking for more Christmas gifts for coworkers or friends that aren’t alcohol?
-Here are a few simple DIY gift ideas they’ll be sure to love!
+Looking for more Christmas gifts for coworkers or friends that don’t require alcohol?
+Here are a few simple do-it-yourself gift ideas they’ll be sure to love!

 - 12 8 oz jars like these